sotrh/learn-wgpu/docs/showcase/pong/README.md

 ## Render

-I used [wgpu_glyph](https://docs.rs/wgpu_glyph) for the text, and white quads for the ball and paddles.
+I used [wgpu_glyph](https://docs.rs/wgpu_glyph) for the text and white quads for the ball and paddles.
 There's not much to say here, it's Pong after all.

-I did mess around with batching however.
+I did mess around with batching, however.
 It was totally overkill for this project, but it was a good learning experience.
 Here's the code if you're interested.

 ```rust
 pub struct QuadBufferBuilder {